This post may contain affiliate links.

 - Use cream – The cream version will be more gentle on the skin and less irritating than the gel

 - Start slow – Begin using tretinoin 1-2x a week and slowly work your way up to every other day or every day as tolerated by your skin

 - Avoid other actives – During the adjustment phase, don’t use any other actives like vitamin c, salicylic acid, glycolic acid, etc

 - Moisturize, moisturize, moisturize – Make sure to keep the skin hydrated and use a moisturizer both during the day and at night.
-You might even need to use a heavier moisturizer during the adjustment period
+You might even need to use a heavier moisturizer or occlusive to slug during the adjustment period

 Another thing to keep in mind is that when you start to use a stronger, more effective retinoid, you are likely to experience what’s called a tretinoin purge.
 This is when you may experience more breakouts while the retinoid works to clear out your pores.
 Just stick with it and remember that it’s temporary, and soon you’ll see clearer and smoother skin!